Feng Shui for urban designers

-Knowledge of Feng Shui can help you skilfully determine positive principles in choosing or designing your surroundings to best influence your happiness, health, and prosperity.
+Knowledge of Feng Shui can skilfully determine positive principals in choosing or designing your surroundings to best influence your happiness, health and prosperity.

-The history of building great ancient cities was based on some preconceived wisdom of elders.
-Similar conclusions have been made from different sources depending on geographic location and local beliefs.
-In this case, I will describe Feng Shui principles or, as it is also described, ‘invisible biology’.
+History of building great ancient cities was based on some kind of preconceived wisdom of elders.
+Depending on geographic location and local beliefs similar conclusions have been made from different sources.
+In this case I will describe Feng Shui principals or as it is also describes as ‘invisible biology’.

-For lack of a better word, all ancient urbanists, or emperors’ grand designers, knew through spoken word, tradition, and common sense to apply similar principles nowadays ‘lost in translation’.
+For the lack of a better word all ancient urbanists, or emperor’s grand designers knew through spoken word, tradition and common sense to apply similar principals nowadays ‘lost in translation’.

-“Feng Shui is the art of placing dwellings most favourably and location to best serve the owners and users of the residence, family home, business building, public square, sacral buildings, so it is in harmony with nature and everything surrounding it—such a desired location for it needs to have a good potential.
-Further, on the micro-scale, we develop principles for arranging houses and different rooms throughout “1.
+“Feng Shui is art of placing dwellings in a most favourable way and location to best serve the owners and users of the dwelling, family home, business building, public square, sacral buildings, so it is in harmony with nature and everything that is surrounding it.
+Such desired location for it needs to have a good potential.
+Further, on the micro scale, we develop principals on how to arrange house and different rooms throughout “1.

-Energy or Ch’i travels through space, nature, and the house.
-Earth, on the other hand, has its energy grid or flow.
-Such energy that was in Feng Shui described in the spiritual sense has since been discovered and described by Earth’s magnetic field 2.
+Energy or Ch’i is traveling through space, through nature as well as through house.
+Earth, on the other hand, has its own energy grid or flow.
+Such energy that was in Feng Shui described in the spiritual sense is since discovered and described by earth’s magnetic field 2.

-Now, we have described Earth Ch’i, sometimes called Host chi, because Earth receives Heaven Ch’i, whose light descends on Earth.
-Earth Ch’i is essential to Feng Shui since it affects our dwellings and us.
+Now, that we have described Earth Ch’i sometimes also called Host chi because earth receives Heaven Ch’i whose light descends on earth.
+Earth Ch’i is very important to Feng Shui since it affects our dwellings and us.

-Ch’i, as we now know, tends to move through space and also to get stuck.
+Ch’i as we now know has the tendency to move through space and also to get stuck.
 The nature of healthy Ch’i is to meander.
-According to share trading charts, it follows the same healthy pattern, a trend of growth and fall in a meandering fashion.
+To digress a bit according to share trading charts it follows the same healthy pattern a trend of growth and fall in meandering fashion.

-If we are talking about nature and assume Ch’i is a fresh wind breeze going through the forest, over the hill, it travels across and collects particles of oxygenised fresh air and takes it down through the valley.
-Where there is a crevasse or a cave, it gets stuck and is not so fresh after a while.
-In the same way, manufactured structures propel or stop the passing of fresh Ch’i.
+If we are talking about nature and assume Ch’i is a fresh wind breeze going through the forest, over the hill it is then traveling across and collecting particles of oxygenised fresh air and taking it down through the valley.
+Where there is a crevasse or a cave it gets stuck and is not so fresh after a while.
+In the same way manmade structures propels or stop passing of fresh Ch’i.

-Poorly designed endless strait freeways create destructive Ch’i as it moves along strait lines and gathers speed, unlike life-affirming fresh breeze.
+Poorly designed endless strait freeways are creating destructive Ch’i as it moves along strait lines and gathers speed unlike life affirming fresh breeze.

-Inside large building hallways and long corridors, we are creating damaging Ch’i.
-All land development urban design activities can be created harmoniously with Feng Shui.
+Inside large building hallways and long corridors we are creating damaging Ch’i.
+All land development urban design activities can create in harmony with Feng Shui.

 Summary of terms